atomisthq/docs/docs/integration/gar.md

 ## Step 2: Configuring the Webhook

-All GCR projects will have a pubsub topic named `gcr`.
+All GAR projects will have a pubsub topic named `gcr`.
 Use the instructions below to create a new PubSub subscription on that Topic.
 This topic receives notifications when new images are pushed to your registry.